bluesky-social/bsky-docs/docs/advanced-guides/moderation.md

 ## Reporting

 To send a report to a Labeler, use the `com.atproto.moderation.createReport` procedure.
-Users may end reports to any of their labelers.
+Users may send reports to any of their labelers.

 To specify which labeler should receive the label, set the `atproto-proxy` header with the DID of the labeler and the service key of `atproto_labeler`.
 In the official typescript SDK, it looks like this: